nknish/micromanager/README.md

 2. make your way over to the proper directory with `cd micromanager/bin`
 3. finally, start the game with `java Micromanager`

+(you should also totally make your terminal exactly 80 chars wide for the best experience)

 ## tech stack

 - it's all java (because object-oriented programming is cool!)